Amazon SEO vs Google SEO: Key Differences Every Seller Must Know

 External Traffic (New in A10)

-Here's a twist: unlike the older A9, Amazon's A10 rewards you for driving external traffic.
+Here's a twist: unlike the older A9, based on community observations, Amazon's A10 appears to reward you for driving external traffic.
 If you can bring Google users over to Amazon and they make a purchase, your product gets a big thumbs up from the algorithm.

 I've seen brands successfully use Facebook ads to drive traffic and boost their Amazon rankings significantly.
 It's a strategy worth exploring.